DavidAnderson684/WP-Optimize/readme.txt

 No I can't.
 Please make a backup of your entire database before using this Plugin for the first time.
 Also backup your database when you upgrade to a MAJOR NEW version (for example - v0.9.8 to 1.5.5 ).

 = Is there any bug in this plugin =
-The plugin is a development on the go - that means there are unforseen situations and bugs.
+The plugin is a development on the go - that means there are unforeseen situations and bugs.
 So I would recommend you to test it out on your local system or make a backup of your database (just to be extra careful).

 = Every time I clear transient options, it comes back automatically = WordPress automatically creates transient options.
-It is pretty difficult to completley get rid of it.
+It is pretty difficult to completely get rid of it.
 This is why everytime you clean transient options, you will notice new transient options has been created.
 My best advice would be clear the transient options on a schedule.
 So, for example it may create 50 transient option in a week and you clear it weekly so the next 50 transient option comes in.
 Rather than having 100 transient option, you will have 50 per week.

 = Optimization does not have any effect on database / it is not optimizing the database = Some of the shared web hosting company does not allow scripts to run OPTIMIZE command via SQL statements.
 If you are hosted with these web hosts, the optimize action will not be able to optimize your database.
 Please consult your web hosting company regarding this matter.